WWL Tenants - Terms of Use

 Task 1 - Bulk operations for creating users with a .csv file

-2. On the **Users All users** tile, select the Bulk operations drop-down arrow and then Bulk create.
+2. On the **Users All users** tile, select the Bulk operations drop-down arrow and then select Bulk create.

 3. Selecting Bulk create will open a new tile.
 This tile provides a Download link to a template file that you will edit to populate with your user information and upload to add the bulk creation of users.